kyma-project/community/docs/contributing/04-prow-workflow.md

 Having the same set of reviewers and approvers is considered a bad practice and should be avoided!
 - Reviewers look for general code quality, correctness, sane software engineering, style, etc.
-- Approvers look for holistic acceptance criteria, including dependencies with other features, forwards/backwards compatibility, API and flag definitions, etc.
+- Approvers look for holistic acceptance criteria, including dependencies to other features, forwards/backwards compatibility, API and flag definitions, etc.

 When a person is in both reviewers and approvers groups, their approving review marks the PR as `approved`, which skips the requirement for a second review and immediately allows the PR to be merged.

 You can use multiple OWNERS files across the entire repository to diversify the ownership of specific directories between multiple people.